Hide results (non-quiz slides)

 3. Check the box 'Hide results'

-To hide or unhide the result for all questions, click the “Hide results on all slides” button.
+To hide or unhide the result for all question slides (Poll, Open-Ended, Word Cloud, and Rating Scale), click the “Apply on all questions" button.

 Hide results from the Presentation View

-You can also hide the results during your presentation:
+You can hide the results during your presentation by clicking the "Hide results" icon on the toolbar

 • Related Articles